devopsengineerDan/Daniel_project/Backup.md

 👉👉👉👉👉👉👉👉 RELIGION AND POLITICS

 👉👉👉 MAN => SHIELD
+SECURITY AND [INNOVATION + INVENTION]
 TRADITION AND BEAUTY => TRUTH, IMAGINATION, REALITY

+🧨CHINA
+🧨RUSSIA
+🧨 OTHER STATES

 👉👉👉 WOMAN => FREEDOM
 GOD AND MY RIGHT
 OUT OF MANY ONE => CHAOS AND DIVISION TO ONE/UNITY SHIED AND HOPE OF LIBERTY

+🧨 UK
+🧨 EUROPE
+🧨 USA
+🧨 OTHER STATES